A Revelation!

 |

-Lithuania proclaims its independence from the Soviet Union on 11th March.
+Lithuania proclaims its independence from the Soviet Union on 11th March and elects Vytautus Landsbergis as President.

 A journalist working for The Observer newspaper, Farzad Bazoft, is executed in Baghdad on 15th March for "spying".